-- Lead The city will invest time and/or resources. - Partner The city will actively seek partnership opportunities. - Facilitate The city will utilise levers available to support implementation. - Advocate The city will seek out support and/or partners to undertake state or nationally significant actions. - Regulate The city will fulfil legislative roles and requirements.
+- Lead City of Adelaide will invest time and/ or resources. - Partner City of Adelaide will actively seek partnership opportunities. - Facilitate City of Adelaide will utilise levers available to support implementation. - Advocate City of Adelaide will seek out support and/or partners to undertake state or nationally significant actions. - Regulate City of Adelaide will fulfil legislative roles and requirements.